Find a Law Firm

 Find an Approved Solicitor on the Metro Bank plc Conveyancing Panel

-We are approaching an exchange and my parents having sent the 10% deposit to my lawyer.
-I am now advised that as the deposit has not come from me my lawyer needs to make a notification to my lender Metro Bank.
-I am advised that, being on the Metro Bank conveyancing panel and acting on their behalf he must inform Metro Bank if the balance of the mortgage advance is coming from anyone other than me.
-I informed the bank about my parent’s contribution when I applied for the mortgage so is it really necessary for this now to be an issue?
+We are nearing an exchange and my mum and dad having sent the 10% deposit to my lawyer.
+I am now advised that as the deposit has not come from me my lawyer needs to disclose this to my lender Metro Bank.
+I am advised that, being on the Metro Bank conveyancing panel and acting on their behalf he must inform Metro Bank if the balance of the mortgage advance is not just from me.
+I advised the bank about my parent’s contribution when I applied for the home loan so is it really necessary for him to raise this?

 Your lawyer is obliged to check with Metro Bank to make sure that they are aware that the balance of the purchase price is not from your own funds.
 Your solicitor can only report this to Metro Bank if you agree, failing which, your lawyer must cease to continue acting.

-I am selling my house.
-Does my solicitor have to be on the Metro Bank conveyancing panel in order to deal with redeeming my mortgage?
+My house is up for sale and I have a buyer.
+Does my solicitor have to be on the Metro Bank conveyancing panel in order to deal with paying off my mortgage?

 Ordinarily, even if your lawyer is not on the Metro Bank conveyancing panel they can still act for you on your sale. it might be that the lender will not release the original deeds (if applicable and increasingly irrelevant) until after the mortgage is paid off.
 You should speak to your lawyer directly before you start the process though to ensure that there is no problem as lenders are changing their requirements fairly frequently at the moment.